ContinuityControl/continuitycontrol.github.io/_posts/draft-demeter-vs-primitive-obsession.md

 a String, we'll have to pass the number of recent blog posts as another parameter, or revert to passing the user.

+(Before you cry "[YAGNI](http://c2.com/cgi/wiki?YouArentGonnaNeedIt)," I'm not saying we should implement features we don't need, I'm saying let's _think about_ ways it might change, and consider the impact those changes would have on our code.
+Code that changes less is probably better code.
+Let's not paint ourselves into a corner.)

 This is starting to look like [primitive obsession](http://sourcemaking.com/refactoring/primitive-obsession): using primitive, built-in types like Strings and Integers instead objects closer to